Our Impact

 First 5 San Joaquin invested in programs that help children succeed in school.

-children participated in a preschool program.
+children participated in a free, half-day, quality preschool program

 Child Health and Development